NitinSigilipelli/Backend-RuleEngineAST/README.md

   ```bash
   ./gradlew bootRun
   ```
-4.Or just run the `RuleEngineWithASTApplication.java` to start the server 5.The application will start, and you can access the API at http://localhost:8081/api/rules
+4.Or just run the `RuleEngineWithASTApplication.java` to start the server.
+5.The application will start, and you can access the API at http://localhost:8081/api/rules